- Updated May 20, 2026

 - Some damaged items may receive reduced (often half) payment

-💡 This means sending open boxes is not just risky—it can directly reduce your total earnings.
+💡 This means sending open boxes is not just risky—it can directly affect the outcome of your inspection.

-Many sellers compare current diabetic test strip resale values before shipping their supplies to better understand how packaging condition impacts potential payouts.
+Many sellers review current buyer requirements before shipping their supplies to better understand how packaging condition impacts potential payouts.

 What Counts as an Open Box?